enivill/web-scraping/README.md

 # Web scraping in python

-This is a small project, that **collects data from a website and saves them to a json file**.
+This is a small project, that **collects data from a website and then saves them to a json file**.

 ## Description